 True to form, Paul Mead of the CDC, denies, denies, denies this.

-The specific article Lee rebuts https://www.ncbi.nlm.nih.gov/pubmed/27976670 makes it crystal clear that a positive test is “required” without the rash, which the CDC’s website states only happens in 60-80% of cases.
+The specific article Lee rebuts https://www.ncbi.nlm.nih.gov/pubmed/27976670 makes it crystal clear that a positive test is “required” without the rash, which the CDC’s website states happens in 60-80% of cases, but other sources and my own personal experience as an advocate claim is much less.
 The Steere article which advocates a positive test before treating also says that in days to weeks spirochetes can spread everywhere.